-PHYSICAL THERAPY AT HOME
+HOME HEALTH PHYSICAL THERAPY

 Your surgeon will order home health therapy for you for about two weeks.
 You can go directly to outpatient physical therapy if you prefer, but you will need to arrange this with your surgeon's office before the day of your surgery.
-Therapy must begin within 48 hours of going home from the hospital.
+Therapy must begin within 24 hours of going home from the hospital.

 Your therapist will review your joint replacement precautions.
 This caregiver will go over your exercise program and provide guidance while you resume your normal activities.
-As you recover and become more active, you may progress to outpatient therapy, as ordered by your surgeon.
+As you recover and become more active, you will progress to outpatient therapy, as ordered by your surgeon.